nslush24/Get-It-Going-FInch/README.md

-# Get It Going FInch
+# Get It Going Finch

+Please see Program.cs for code.